perihelios/proc-oo-ast/README.md

 context.
 This allows copying of data structures annotated with `@OoCopy`.

 [MethodCallToProcCallAstTransformation](groovy-ast/src/main/groovy/com/perihelios/experimental/proc_oo_ast/MethodCallToProcCallAstTransformation.groovy)
-uses a visitor pattern to change OO-style calls (`obj.method(arg)`) into procedural calls (`method(obj, arg)`).
+uses a visitor pattern to change OO-style calls, like `obj.foo(arg)`, into procedural calls, such as `foo(obj, arg)`.

-Much of the grunge work of the AST transformations is moved into categories or builders, allowing a cleaner API in the transformation code, so it's easier to see how the transformations actually work.
+Much of the grunge work of the AST transformations is moved into other category or builder classes, using a cleaner API in the transformation code so it's easier to see how the transformations actually work.